MA in Computational Social Science

 In order to enroll in this class, students must first submit an application and be matched with a project.
 Visit the Data Science Clinic site for application deadlines, how to apply, and information session details: bit.ly/ds-clinic.
 The Data Science Clinic partners with public interest organizations to leverage data science research and technology to address pressing social and environmental challenges.
 The Clinic also provides students with exposure to real-world projects and problems that transcend the conventional classroom experience including: working with imperfect datasets, applying models and algorithms to real-world data, navigating security and privacy issues, communicating results to a diverse set of stakeholders (e.g., industry, public interest, government agencies), and translating information into actionable insights, policy briefs and software prototypes.
 The Clinic is an experiential project-based course where students work in teams as data scientists with real-world clients under the supervision of instructors.
 Students will be tasked with producing key deliverables, such as data analysis, open source software, as well as final client presentations, and reports.

-Instructor(s): N. Ross Terms Offered: Autumn Spring Winter
+Instructor(s): N. Ross Terms Offered: Autumn

-Prerequisite(s): CMSC 13600, DATA 12000, DATA 21100, DATA 21200, DATA 22100 (or equivalent) and by permission of instructor
+Prerequisite(s): DATA 12000, DATA 13600, DATA 21100, DATA 21200, DATA 23100 (or equivalent) and by permission of instructor

-Equivalent Course(s): CAPP 30300, PPHA 30581, DATA 27100, MPCS 57300
+Equivalent Course(s): CAPP 30300, PPHA 30581, MPCS 57300, DATA 27100

 MACS 30500.
 Computing for the Social Sciences.
 100 Units.

 This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
 The focus of the course is on learning the basics of programming and on generating reproducible research.
-Topics include coding concepts (e.g., data structures, control structures, functions, etc.), data visualization, data wrangling and cleaning, version control software, exploratory data analysis, etc. Students will leave the course with basic computational skills implemented through many methods and approaches to social science; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
-The course will be taught in R.
+Topics include coding concepts (e.g., data structures, control structures, functions, etc.), data visualization, data wrangling and cleaning, version control software, exploratory data analysis, etc. Students will leave the course with basic programming skills for the social sciences and will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
+The course is taught in R. Requirements: At least one prior course that made use of a programming language (e.g., Python, R, Stata, SPSS, etc.) in some capacity.
+If you are unsure or had some informal exposure, email the instructor to see if the course is a good fit.

 Note(s): MACS students have priority.